farwaali08/election-analysis/README.md

 3. The winner of the election based on the popular vote

-The original script was modified to include regional statistics as well:
+The original script was modified to include some regional statistics as well:

 1. The voter turnout for each county